scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

   USA, and September 11th-14th in Madrid, Spain.
-- **Organize a Tooling Summit.** We will bring together the main actors of the tooling ecosystem (IntelliJ team, Metals team, compiler team, build tools maintainers), and agree on the next steps for a reliable and seamless integration of the pieces of tooling ecosystem.
+- **Organize a Tooling Summit.** We will bring together the main actors of the tooling ecosystem (IntelliJ team, Metals team, compiler team, build tools maintainers), and agree on the next steps for a reliable and seamless integration of the pieces of the tooling ecosystem.
 - **Add support for standalone Scala programs in Scastie.** Currently, Scastie creates an sbt project for every snippet.
   This adds a performance overhead, and makes it impossible to just copy-paste a snippet to run it locally (because you also need to re-create the sbt configuration locally).
 We will fix this issue by supporting a “standalone” mode